DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-filter-row.md

 ### TableFilterRow.IconProps

-Describes properties passed to a component that renders filter selector icons.
+Describes properties passed to a component that renders a filter selector icon.

 Field | Type | Description
 ------|------|------------